lardemua/atom_documentation/docs/procedures.md

 ##### Using tfs instead of the xacro file

-If you prefer ATOM may use the tra
 Sometimes it may be preferable to use the transformations in the bagfile instead of the ones produced by the xacro description.
-To do this use tehe --use_tfs option when configuring your package:
+To do this use the --use_tfs option when configuring your package:

 ```bash
 usage: rosrun atom_calibration configure_calibration_pkg [-h] -n NAME [-utf] [-cfg CONFIG_FILE]